Harika-SVL/Azure_Devops/notes.md

     Designation: DevOps Engineer
 ```

-* Lets look at one more schema for describing investments
+* Let's look at one more schema for describing investments
 ```
 ---
 realestate: <type Property Array>